f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

   :align: center
   :scale: 70%

-Once the upload-id is captured, you can then initiate a file upload of the F5OS TENANT_NAME image using the following API call.
+Once the upload-id is captured, you can then initiate a file upload of the F5OS tenant image using the following API call.

 .. code-block:: bash